rnt230000/Setting-day-night/proposal.md

 	- Will blend two images together.
 - Feature N
 	- Short explaination of how it will be executed.
-- Feature N
-	- Short explaination of how it will be executed.
-- Feature N
-	- Short explaination of how it will be executed.
-- Feature N
-	- Short explaination of how it will be executed.

 ## Challenges
 - Learned that tkinter and pygame cannot work together.
 Need to learn how to make a button work using pygame.